 - Light Brown – Newer Engine Oil or Gear Lubricant

 - Pink – Power Steering Fluid or Transmission Fluid

 Learn More at Rallye Motors

 For more information on why your car is leaking and how to fix it, make the trip from Plainview to Rallye Motors to find out!
-In the meantime, be sure to check out some of our other helpful car tips such as what happens if you don’t change your oil.
+In the meantime, be sure to check out some of our other helpful car tips such as how to check your oil and what happens if you don’t change your oil.
 Be sure to check out our guide to regular maintenance!

 More from Rallye Motors

 The 2019 Mercedes-Benz C-Class in an upscale sedan that delivers sophistication and luxury both inside and out.
 With multiple appointments and intelligent technologies, the new C-Class interior is dedicated to making your commutes and trips around Plainview and Long Island one of the most enjoyable parts of your day.
 Discover the features and premium materials that…

 The 2019 Mercedes-Benz GLS not only comes with many impressive performance features but provides plenty of space for passengers and cargo as well.
 Learn about the new Mercedes-Benz GLS dimensions below to see if this SUV is the right size for your needs and Plainview travels!
 GLS InventoryContact Us GLS Interior Dimensions and Cargo Space…

 After one year or 10,000 miles (whichever comes first) Mercedes-Benz Service A* will be needed to keep your vehicle running smoothly.
 No matter the Mercedes-Benz model you own, the Service A maintenance and repair services include: Synthetic Motor Oil Replacement Oil Filter Replacement All fluid level checks and corrections are dependent on factory-recommended service intervals…